Saturated fusion systems on $p$-groups of maximal class: Introduction and main results

-Our nomenclature for specific groups is for the most part standard; however we use $\Alt(n)$ and $\Sym(n)$, $n \ge 3$ to respectively denote the alternating and symmetric groups of degree $n$.
+Our nomenclature for specific groups is for the most part standard or self-explanatory, for example, we use $\Alt(n)$ and $\Sym(n)$, $n \ge 3$ to denote the alternating and symmetric groups of degree $n$ respectively.
+Similarly, we use $\Frob(n)$ to denote a Frobenius group of order $n$, whenever such a group is uniquely defined.
 For $p$ odd, the extraspecial groups of order $p^3$ are denoted by $p^{1+2}_+$ and $p^{1+2}_-$ where the first group has exponent $p$ and the second exponent $p^2$.
+For a field $\mathbb K$, $\mathbb K^\times$ denotes its multiplicative group.